stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

 ![]({{featuredImg}})

-## Biggest three mistakes I've made as a manager ❓
+{{excerpt}}

-1. Feeling responsible for my reports actions
+## 1. Feeling responsible for all my teams problems

-2. Trying to be fair to everyone
+## 2. Trying to be fair to everyone

-3. Not making time to work on myself as a manager
+## 3. Not making time to work on myself as a manager

-* Not admitting I didn't know something
+## Conclusion

+If you have any comments/feedback/questions on this article please get in touch!
+I'd love to know what your biggest mistakes have been as a manager